pi-lar/neuropil/doc/source/ngizerosearch.rst

 (I will not comment fully, just with respect to our work):

 - Findable

   data needs an identifier and (searchable) metadata.
 In neuropil the metadata are our intent token, and they can be send to an hash value in the DHT, ready for other participants to find them.

 - Accessible

   neuropil is a standardized, free and open communication protocol, and the main purpose of the intent token are mutual authentication and, even more important, authorization or delegated authorization.

 - Interoperable

   The hash value of a data set hash can be used as a link to other documents, resulting in different DAG on top of the DHT.
-Although neuropil is not able to understand complete vocabularies, it is possible to match attributes and even more to each other.
+Although neuropil is not able to understand complete vocabularies, it is possible to match attributes and more to each other.

 - Re-usable

   Data objects can be attributed with an owner and a signature, in addition to any other attribute that a data owner defines.
 Data objects in neuropil are therefore re-usable, although technically it will not be possible to guarantee accuracy and relevance of each